Owning any real estate is a good reason to have a living trust. The same applies to stock and other securities held outside of a retirement account.

 Trusts can be a real benefit to you, but they can get tricky quite quickly.
 It's best to speak with a knowledgeable estate planning attorney to examine your specific situation and needs.

-For more information on this and other topics, please visit my Orlando, FL estate planning website to explore or to set up a consultation.
+For more information about this or other estate planning or elder law topics, please visit my Orlando, FL website.

 Reference: Redlands Daily Facts, February 25, 2014: “Do I Need a Living Trust?”